needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 ## Convert to a flattened 1D array

-Use `CompleteOperationsAndDownload` to move a tensor on the GPU to the CPU before you read it.
+Use `CompleteOperationsAndDownload` to move a tensor on the graphics processing unit (GPU) to the central processing unit (CPU) to read it.
 Use `ToReadOnlyArray` to convert tensor data to a flattened 1D array of floats or ints.
 You can also [read the tensor data asynchronously](read-output-async.md).

 For example:

 ```
 TensorFloat outputTensor = worker.Execute(inputTensor).PeekOutput() as TensorFloat;
-outputTensor.CompleteOperationsAndDownload();
 float[] outputData = outputTensor.ToReadOnlyArray();
 ```

-You can also avoid a mutation of the underlying tensor data with the following:
+To avoid a mutation of the underlying tensor data, use the following:

 ```
 TensorFloat outputTensor = worker.Execute(inputTensor).PeekOutput();
-outputTensor.CompleteOperations();
 NativeArray<float> outputData = outputTensor.dataOnBackend.Download<float>();
 ```